 Second Semester

-MATH-1190 Algebraic and Quantitative Reasoning (or higher) 3
+MATH-1190 Algebraic and Quantitative Reasoning (or Any Approved Ohio Transfer 36 Mathematics course) 1 3

 VCPH-2050 Commercial Studio Techniques I 3